aknagar/clean-architecture/README.md

 ### KeyVault
-If we create an SPN and try to read secret from the KeyVault, clientSecret of the SPN gets exposed on web server.
+If we create an SPN and try to read secret from the KeyVault, clientSecret of the SPN gets exposed on in the code.

 Stop using client secrets and certificates, start using Managed Identities